fossas/fossa-cli/docs/integrations/golang.md

 - ``` "windows", "linux", "freebsd", "android", "darwin", "dragonfly", "nacl", "netbsd", "openbsd", "plan9", "solaris" "386", "amd64", "amd64p32", "arm", "armbe", "arm64", "arm64be", "ppc64", "ppc64le", "mips", "mipsle", "mips64", "mips64le", "mips64p32", "mips64p32le", "ppc", "s390", "s390x", "sparc", "sparc64"```

 #### `strategy: <string>`
 Manually specify the golang package manager being used.
-This should be untouched unless a
+This should be untouched unless fossa is incorrectly attempting to analyze the wrong strategy.
+If this option is set, it is recommended [lockfile](#LockfilePath:-<string>) and [manifest](#ManifestPath:-<string>) be set as well.
+A list of supported strategies is as follows:
 - ```gomodules, dep, gdm, glide, godep, govendorvndr, gopath-vcs```

 #### `lockfile: <string>`
 If your project has a custom lockfile or location specify it with this flag.
-Custom lockfiles interfere with the cli's ability to determine which package manager is being used and it is reccomended that the [strategy](#strategy) flag also be set.
+Custom lockfiles interfere with the cli's ability to determine which package manager is being used and it is recommended that the [strategy](#strategy) flag also be set.

 Example:
 ```yaml